Phantom power: Standards

-The International Electrotechnical Commission Standards Committee's "Multimedia systems – Guide to the recommended characteristics of analogue interfaces to achieve interoperability" (IEC 61938:2018) specifies parameters for microphone phantom power delivery.
+The International Electrotechnical Commission's "Multimedia systems – Guide to the recommended characteristics of analogue interfaces to achieve interoperability" (IEC 61938:2018) specifies parameters for microphone phantom power delivery.
 Three variants are defined by the document: P12, P24 and P48.
 In addition, two additional variants (P12L and SP48) are mentioned for specialized applications.
 Most microphones now use the P48 standard (maximum available power is 240 mW).
-Although 12 and 48-volt systems are still in use, the standard recommends a 24-volt supply for new systems.
+Although 12 and 24-volt systems are still in use, the current standard recommends a 48-volt supply for new systems.
+While an earlier revision suggested 24 volt, it was never widely adopted.

 Technical information

 One method of supplying phantom power.
-A microphone or other device can obtain DC power from either signal line to ground terminal, and two capacitors block this DC from appearing at the output.
+A microphone or other device can obtain DC power from either signal line to the ground terminal, and two capacitors block this DC from appearing at the output.
 R1 and R2 should be 6.81k ohms for "P48" 48-volt phantom.
-R3–6 and Zener diodes 1–4 deliberately clip the outputs to ±10v to protect a subsequent circuit from potentially large transients.
+R3–6 and Zener diodes 1–4 deliberately clip the outputs to ±10 v to protect a subsequent circuit from potentially large transients.